 Few people enjoy giving speeches.
 By using the information presented in these publications about public speaking, you should feel more at ease as you prepare and deliver your speech.
 However, if the thought of giving a speech still makes you feel anxious even after reading these publications, following are some tips to lessen the stress:

-Use notes.
-If you do not feel you can give an impromptu speech, use notes—just do not read the notes.
+- Use notes.
+If you do not feel you can give an impromptu or "off-the-cuff" speech, use notes—just do not read the notes.

 Hamilton, C. (2012).
 Essentials of public speaking (5th ed.).
 Belmont, CA: Wadsworth Cengage Learning.